Skip to main content

 • Bile-acid-binding resins

-If you have high triglycerides, Dr. Jones-Parks might prescribe fibrates, niacin, or Omega-3 fatty acid supplements.
+If you have high triglycerides, your provider might prescribe fibrates, niacin, or Omega-3 fatty acid supplements.

 To receive treatment for high cholesterol, make an appointment at The Healthy Woman by calling the nearest office today or clicking the online booking feature.